166: How to Use Storytelling to Effectively Launch a New Product

 166: Storytelling Tips for Hardware Product Launches

 Steve Multer is the author of “Nothing Gets Sold Until The Story Gets Told,” which is now available for purchase on Amazon and other major book retailers.
-With over 20,000 presentations delivered and extensive collaborations with over 100 leading hardware brands including Cisco, Panasonic, Siemens, HP, Philips, and Xerox, Steve has perfected his skills in developing product and brand messaging.
+With over 20,000 presentations delivered and extensive collaborations with over 100 leading hardware brands, including Cisco, Panasonic, Siemens, HP, Philips, and Xerox, Steve has perfected his skills in developing product and brand messaging.
 Today, he will be sharing his knowledge of corporate storytelling with inventors, startups, and small manufacturers.
 In this session, he will highlight the essential elements of a well-crafted sales or brand story and provide the best practices for launching a new hardware product while maintaining long-term customer engagement and brand loyalty.

 Today you will hear us talk about: